Bhuvaneswarishe/Book-Recommendation-System/README.md

 How It Works

-    Data Preprocessing: Cleans and prepares book rating data for model input.
+1.Data Preprocessing: Cleans and prepares book rating data for model input.
-    Model Training: Uses KNN for collaborative filtering to identify books rated highly by similar users.
+2.Model Training: Uses KNN for collaborative filtering to identify books rated highly by similar users.
-    Recommendation Generation: Provides users with book suggestions based on similar user preferences, offering personalized recommendations.
+3.Recommendation Generation: Provides users with book suggestions based on similar user preferences, offering 4.personalized recommendations.

 Technologies Used

-    Python for scripting and data processing
+    1.Python for scripting and data processing
-    Pandas and NumPy for data manipulation
+    2.Pandas and NumPy for data manipulation
-    Scikit-learn for KNN and collaborative filtering
+    3.Scikit-learn for KNN and collaborative filtering
-    Streamlit for an interactive user interface (if applicable)
+    4.Streamlit for an interactive user interface (if applicable)